| MAKING

 the ecosystem.
 This can be done by the creation

-of on-site bioswales or other moisture-absorbing
+of on-site rain gardens (aka bioswales) or other

-or distributing features.
-Bioswales can be arranged
+moisture-absorbing or distributing features.

-implemented, it should be located at least ten
+be located at least ten feet from the foundation

-structure with a basement and at least six feet
+and at least six feet if there is no basement.

-essentially a depression that collects some
+that collects some water, also permits

-water, also permits the incorporation of a greater
+the incorporation of a greater diversity of

-diversity of plants (rushes, spireas, shrub
+plants (rushes, spireas, shrub dogwoods, etc.),

-dogwoods, etc.), thereby fostering varied "looks"
+thereby fostering varied "looks" on your property

-on your property and "habitat diversity."
-For
+and "habitat diversity."
+For more information

 Increasing the amount of organic material on